yamirghofran/recommenders/tests/README.md

 # Tests

 Recommenders test pipeline is one of the most sophisticated MLOps pipelines in the open-source community.
 We execute tests in the three environments we support: CPU, GPU, and Spark, mirroring the tests in each Python version we support.
-We not only tests the library, but also the Jupyter notebooks in the examples folder.
+We test not only the library, but also the Jupyter notebooks in the examples folder.

 The reason to have this extensive test infrastructure is to ensure that the code is reproducible by the community and that we can maintain the project with a small number of core contributors.